hp-70s/hp-70s/README.md

 ## Hi there 👋
+- 🌱 I’m currently learning
 - 🔭 I’m currently working on my life
-- 🌱 I’m currently learning
-- 💬 Ask me about about anything
+- 💬 Ask me about about anything interesting
 - ⚡ Fun fact: The sky is still full of afterglow

 <!--